LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

 Besides multiple dispatch, methods can also have optional parameters and named parameters.
-In the ``time_of_day`` example method that takes a date object, the "datetime" parameter is actually optional - the current date and time will be used if no value is passed.
-See :ref:`the chapter on Methods <methods>` for more information on their definition and use.
+In the ``time_of_day`` example method that takes a date object, the ``datetime`` parameter is actually optional: the current date and time will be used if no value is passed.
+See the :ref:`methods` chapter for more information on parameter definition and use.

 Types
 =====

-Lasso is an object-oriented language and comes with a bunch of core types already defined, but you can also create your own types.
+Lasso is an object-oriented language that comes with a number of core types already defined, but you can also create your own types.
 Below is a simple type definition to demonstrate how::